dheid/fontchooser/README.md

 ![Font Chooser](fontchooser.png "Font Chooser")

-This Java Swing component allows users to select a font by selecting a font family name, the style (plain, bold, italics)
+This Java Swing component allows users to select a font by selecting a font family name and the installed font variants.

 There are translations for the following languages: